jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 **Bottom part**

 these are  motor controls, similar to our standard epics motor GUI.
 There is SX and SY values - motor positions read from epics.
-Arrows will make change motor positions by the step value below.
-Epics is updated about 10x second by background procedure.
+Arrows will change target motor position by the step value.
+Epics is updated about 10x second by background procedure, readback of the position (above the target setVariable) changes as motor is moving.
+When target and readback agree, motor stopped moving.

 *Step controls* Steps can be changed multiple different ways.
 User can select the value and type in the field.
 Arrows up/down next to the step value change step by 1mm up or down.
 Button "x 0.1" makes the step 10x smaller and button "x 10" makes the step 10x larger.